-The Board has delegated the authority to grant stock options under specified terms and conditions to a committee consisting of our CEO, CSO and CFO (the "Officer Committee") in connection with the hiring and promotion of non-Officer employees and the rewarding of non-Officer employees for exceptional performance.
+The Board has delegated the authority to grant stock options under specified terms and conditions to a committee consisting of our CEO, CSO (Distinguished Scientist as of February 1, 2018) and CFO (the "Officer Committee") in connection with the hiring and promotion of non-Officer employees and the rewarding of non-Officer employees for exceptional performance.
 Other than as expressly delegated by the Committee or the Board in accordance with the Stock Plan, the authority to grant stock options and other equity compensation resides exclusively with the Committee or the Board.
 In particular, the Committee or the Board has the exclusive authority to grant stock options to Directors and Officers.